 America runs on electricity — and it’s not easy to survive long term in the modern day without it.

 If you’re concerned at all about the growing number of disasters in recent years and the arming of terrorists and rogue nuclear nations like North Korea and Iran, then subscribe to our newsletter.

 Temporary Or Long Term Power Supply

-In urban or suburban environments where there may be no immediate threat of civil unrest, a temporary power generating source is an excellent idea.
+In urban or suburban environments where there may be no immediate threat of civil unrest, a temporary power generating source is an excellent idea (here are more good urban survival ideas).
 A generator, battery band and converter will keep basic appliances going until power is back.
 This will suffice for weather emergencies, grid outages or events where relief is expected and in progress.

 Moving to a stand-by mentality will keep food loss minimal and mental attitudes positive since communications will be active and news about relief efforts will be continuous.

 A generator/battery bank such as described below will be the power supply, a smaller generator and a small number of specific large storage batteries (described further down) will suffice.
 The cost for a short term power supply and storage system isn’t much at all — and the payoff for having electricity can be tremendous, if it means maintaining communications with loved ones as well as news of secondary threats.

 Imagine if you lived in Japan and in an area that experienced first hand the after effects of the tsunami just a few years ago.
 Prior to the loss of power across the region, you would have had news of the impending tsunami.
 After the tsunami hit the coast, and after the power was gone across the region, without a backup power supply at home there you would never have known about the impending meltdown of the first nuclear reactor at Fukushima.
 Should you have lived in that area, and been unreachable by neighbors or rescue workers, you very easily could have been poisoned by the radiation that was let loose as a result.